-- 6. The user can specify any third-party tools that should be used.
+- 7. The user can specify any third-party tools that should be used.
 A commonly used term for CAD software for electronic circuits is EDA tools, where the acronym stands for Electronic Design Automation.
 This term is used in Quartus II messages that refer to third-party tools, which are the tools developed and marketed by companies other than Altera.
 Since we will rely solely on Quartus II tools, we will not choose any other tools.
-Press Next. - 7.
+Press Next. - 8.
 A summary of the chosen settings appears in the screen shown in Figure 10.
 Press Finish, which returns to the main Quartus II window, but with light specified as the new project, in the display title bar, as indicated in Figure 11.

 Figure 10.
-Example summary of a DE2-115 board project settings.
+Summary of project settings.

 Figure 11.
-The Quartus II display for created project on a DE2-115 board.
+The Quartus II display for a created project.

-5 Design Entry Using Verilog Code
+5 Design Entry Using the Graphic Editor

 As a design example, we will use the two-way light controller circuit shown in Figure 12.
 The circuit can be used to control a single light from either of the two switches, x_1 and x_2 , where a closed switch corresponds to the logic value 1.
 The truth table for the circuit is also given in the figure.
-Note that this is just the Exclusive-OR function of the inputs x_1 and x_2 , but we will specify it using the gates shown.
+Note that this is just the Exclusive-OR function of the inputs x_1 and x_2 , but we will implement it using the gates shown.